Azure/communication-ui-library/docs/architecture/ErrorReporting.md

   * Permission error when connecting to ACS backend.
   * Permission error in using local devices (microphone, speaker, camera).

-### Composite
+## Composites library

-Adapters contain all the state and business logic required for the composite UI.
-Also, the adapter API can technically be implemented without the ACS backend (or stateful libraries).
-Thus, error reporting must not be coupled with the stateful types, and must handle errors in operations not implemented via the stateful backend.
-Adapters extend the strategy for how state is handled currently to error reporting:
+In the composites library, the Adapter API provides an abstraction for all the state and business logic required for the UI.
+The adapter API is decoupled from the components library, but the default implementation uses the UI component and stateful packages.

-* All errors are teed to an `errors` field, with similar semantics to the stateful client described above.
+Error handling in the composites library follows the same principles as the components library but is decoupled from the exact types.

-  * In case of the ACS implementation of the adapter API, the `errors` field is a generated from the statefule `errors` fields.
-Additional errors not generated from ACS backend are added.
+* The adapter API includes an `errors` field, with similar semantics to the stateful client described above.
+The expectation is that all errors generated in the implementation of the adapter are teed to the `errors` field.
+The adapter API also reports the error to the surrounding application via an `on('error')` event.
-  * An adaptedSelector is used to transform the error back into the correct shape for the `ErrorBar` and other components.
+  * In the default implementation of the adapter API, the `errors` field is a generated from the stateful `errors` fields.
+Additional errors not generated in the stateful client may be added.
+An `adaptedSelector` is used to transform the error back into the correct shape for the `ErrorBar` and other components.
-* Additionally, the error is reported to the surrounding application via an `on('error')` event.
+* Errors generated in the UI components are not handled.
+The recommended way to handle these errors is to use React `ErrorBoundary`.

-Composites surface errors to the UI using the error bar component.
+Composites surface errors to the UI using the `ErrorBar` component from the components library.

-### Error flow diagram
+## Error flow diagram

-The following diagram describes how en error in sending a message flows throw an application.
+The following diagram describes how en error in sending a message flows throw an application for the default implementation of `ChatComposite`.
 The application uses the `ChatComposite`, which includes the `SendBox` and `ErrorBar` components.

     Application                     ChatComposite                        StatefulChatClient                  Chat backend
     ===========                     =============                        ==================                  ============